 Laurie Shannon (J.D.
 Harvard Law School; Ph.D.
 University of Chicago) studies English literature and culture in the long sixteenth century.
 She has broad interests in the history of ideas in and through language — especially concerning stakeholdership and the horizons of the political imagination; approaches to natural history; and the terms and conditions of embodiment in time.
 Shannon also serves as convener of The Anne Lister Society, an association dedicated to fostering research on Anne Lister’s life and writings.

 Her second book pursues similar constitutional questions beyond the border of a single species.
 The Accommodated Animal: Cosmopolity in Shakespearean Locales (Chicago, 2013) asks how relations across species were understood before the Cartesian confinement of nonhumans within a privative, beast-machine doctrine and the modern nominalization “the animal” to which it gave rise.
 Exploring sixteenth-century readings of classical natural history and of the biblical narrative in Genesis, it traces attributions of stakeholdership, prerogative, perfection, rule, and entitlement to animals within a larger zootopian constitution.
 Despite a chorus of contrary claims (echoing from Aristotle to Hobbes to Agamben), early modern writers framed cross-species relations in a fundamentally political idiom.
 Montaigne describes humans and animals as “fellow-brethren and compeers”; Shakespeare contemplates the claims of Arden’s deer as “native burghers of this desert city.”
 This comparative political accommodation of animals also fuels a sharp zoographic critique of humankind: among creatures, man is not only “the most miserable and fraile” -- he plays the “tyrant,” too.
 Engaging early modern literature, theology, natural history, law, and anatomy, The Accommodated Animal documents a vision of cosmopolity in which stakeholdership was not confined to a human limit.
 It ends by analyzing the theatrics of seventeenth-century experimentation to suggest how this vision would be extinguished.

-In 2015, The Accommodated Animal earned the tenth annual Elizabeth Dietz Memorial Award for the best recent book in English Renaissance literary studies (see press release).
+The Accommodated Animal earned the tenth annual Elizabeth Dietz Memorial Award for the best recent book in English Renaissance literary studies (read the citation).

-Shannon, who joined the Northwestern faculty in 2008, was awarded the Robert B. Cox Distinguished Undergraduate Teaching Award and The Dean's Award for Graduate Mentoring (both at Duke University).
+Before joining the Northwestern faculty in 2008, Shannon earned the Robert B. Cox Distinguished Undergraduate Teaching Award and The Dean's Award for Graduate Mentoring (both at Duke University).
 She has held major fellowships from the National Endowment for the Humanities, the American Council of Learned Societies, and the John Simon Guggenheim Memorial Foundation.
 She was also a Visiting Fellow at the Warburg Institute School of Advanced Study at the University of London in 2019-20.
-Shannon has served as chair of the Executive Committee of the MLA Division on Shakespeare and as a Trustee of the Shakespeare Association of America, as well as two terms as chair of the English Department at Northwestern (2012-15 and will serve again 2016-19.
+Shannon has served as chair of the Executive Committee of the MLA Division on Shakespeare and as a Trustee of the Shakespeare Association of America, as well as two terms as chair of the English Department at Northwestern (2012-15 and 2016-19).

 - “Poor Things, Vile Creatures: Shakespeare's Comedies of Kind,” The Oxford Handbook of Shakespearean Comedy, ed.
-Heather Hirschfeld (forthcoming, Oxford University Press).
+Heather Hirschfeld (Oxford: Oxford University Press, 2018), pp. 358-373.